ManicMiners/docs/_pages/Events.md

 There is a special modifier `~` that will cause an event to be executed if the emerge event fails.
 In the block system, this is how the backup wires are implemented.
 If the emerge event was successful, the event chain containing the `~` event will be terminated.

 Because a successful emerge will cause the `~` event to exit the current event chain, it is important to isolate the emerge and the `~` event from other logic.

+> `randomspawn` event will also trigger the fail event if it fails to spawn a creature.

 Example: